-At Herding Hill Farm, our Hadrian’s Wall campsite here in beautiful rural Northumberland, we are proud to be a Dark Sky Friendly Park and an astro-tourism destination in the North East.
-Our low levels of light pollution and focus on conserving the darkness of the pristine Northumberland skies means that we are a perfect location for a Northumberland stargazing glamping or camping adventure.
+At Herding Hill Farm, our Hadrian’s Wall campsite here in beautiful rural Northumberland, we are proud to be a Dark Sky Glamping Friendly Park and an astro-tourism destination in the North East.
+Our low levels of light pollution and focus on conserving the darkness of the pristine Northumberland skies means that we are one of the best campsites in Northumberland for a Northumberland stargazing glamping or camping adventure.
 A dark sky adventure can also help you connect with the nocturnal nature and landscape.
 Our glamping pods with hot tubs offer luxurious glamping accommodation on Hadrian’s Wall from which to watch the dark skies are great stargazing pods UK.

 Northumberland National Park has some of the darkest skies in England.
 It was given International Dark Sky status in December 2013 by the International Dark Sky Association.

-So, apart from Herding Hill Farm, where in Northumberland are the best spots for stargazing?
+So, apart from Herding Hill Farm, where are the best spots for Northumberland stargazing?

 Northumberland is lucky to boast 4 stargazing observatories, one of them Twice Brewed Observatory is located just five minutes’ drive from our campsite Herding Hill Farm.

-Twice Brewed Observatory is perfect for stargazing on Hadrian’s Wall at Twice Brewed.
+Twice Brewed Observatory is perfect for Northumberland stargazing on Hadrian’s Wall at Twice Brewed.
 Located on the Military Road next door to The Sill National Landscape Discovery Centre and just a short walk from Steel Rigg and Sycamore Gap on Hadrian’s Wall, Twice Brewed Observatory is around 35 minutes’ drive from Newcastle.
 Even better their new custom-built on-site observatory is within easy reach of their restaurant and pub The Twice Brewed Inn, with its own microbrewery so you could combine supper and stargazing with real Northumberland cask ale.
 What is not to like about that?
 Their inspiring astronomical presentation are ideally suited for beginners and novices.
 Using large aperture telescopes you can enjoy a laser guided tour of the constellations.
-The stargazing team at the Twice Brewed Observatory comprises enthusiastic amateur astronomers - most of whom are former Kielder Observatory volunteers - as well as several academic experts and instrument scientists.
+The Northumberland stargazing team at the Twice Brewed Observatory comprises enthusiastic amateur astronomers - most of whom are former Kielder Observatory volunteers - as well as several academic experts and instrument scientists.
 New for 2023 is the Twice Brewed Planetarium.

 Battlesteads Dark Sky Observatory is located on the drive to Kielder in the tiny village of Wark on the edge of the Kielder Water & Forest Park under the very dark skies of the Northumberland International Dark Sky Park.
 Battlesteads Dark Sky Observatory is perfect for those who prefer an accessible, public astronomical observatory for Northumberland stargazing.
 The stargazing observatory offers the perfect compromise between the beautiful majesty of dark skies and the facilities offered by a 21st Century rural location.
 They offer talks, activities, stargazing and Astro courses from the beginner to the professional.
 Also attached to a hotel, the pub and restaurant serve locally Northumberland sourced produce, complimented by our own home-grown fruit and vegetables.
 Battlesteads Dark Sky Observatory is around 25 minutes’ drive from Herding Hill Farm Camping and Glamping site.